liu-xiao-guo/csves/README.md

 A flexible tool for importing CSV data into Elasticsearch with automatic field detection and mapping.

+## Warning

+This tool (probably) won't work for all csv files out of the box.

+Running test mode first is recommended.

 ## Features

 - 🔍 Automatic CSV delimiter detection